In this article:

 The service architecture also contains some additional supporting elements:

 - The Automation Center

 - Various contact databases and application user databases

 When a user installs your app and gives it permission to accept push messages, a push token is generated.
 This is created using data unique to the application and the device.
 It is later used to deliver the push message to the device.

 The messages are created with the Emarsys Mobile Engage service.
 When saved, they can also be added to an Automation Center program node.

 Finally, the message is delivered to the end users’ apps, with the necessary conditions for triggering them on the device.
 These conditions are based on customizations applied to the message in Emarsys Mobile Engage or the Automation Center.
 For more information, see Mobile Engage - End-User Guide.

-- Link email, social and mobile data at the contact level.
+- Link email and mobile data at the contact level.

 - Capture mobile browsing behavior with e-commerce activity.

 - Accurately link mobile and web browsing experiences.